jinworks/CellChat/README.md

 ## Tutorials
 Please check the tutorial directory of the repo.
 Example datasets are publicly available at [figshare](https://figshare.com/projects/Example_data_for_cell-cell_communication_analysis_using_CellChat/157272).
+Please check the [Jin et al., Nature Protocols 2024](https://www.nature.com/articles/s41596-024-01045-4) for a comprehensive protocol of cell-cell communication analysis using CellChat.

 ### Analysis of single-cell transcriptomics data